Curtain

 through language and image.

 According to the psychoanalyst Jacques Lacan, “The real, or what is perceived as such, is absolutely resisting to symbolization (symbolic)” .
-Thus, the real always escapes from/to language and reality, a kind of unspeakable, traumatic experience, beyond any truth.

 All the question is thus to observe how a figure can be created to open up the image to something that is out of any representation.